 So make sure to read the faqs or any notes with the image that you want to use before you download in case there are any rules or restrictions with said image.

-Some stock photo websites have a monthly subscription payment plan that has exclusive and high-quality photos.
+There are other stock photo websites that have a monthly subscription payment plan that has exclusive and high-quality photos.
 This can attract more people to your blog and social media accounts as they are not overused and seen everywhere else like those that have free stock photos.
+I can even recognize some of them and where the photo likely came from now 🙂

 Here is a list of my favorite stock photo websites:

-Ivory Mix has feminine stock photos where some are free and others you can purchase from her shop, or you can access through an affordable membership.
-Has a Facebook group that you can join too.
+Kayla Butler of Ivory Mix has feminine stock photos where some are free and others you can purchase from her shop, or you can access through an affordable membership.
+She has a Facebook group that you can join too and she also listens to your feedback when she asks what kind of new photos her group members would like to see and use.

 Here are some of the photos you can find there:

 Pixistock by Alicia has feminine stock photos where some are free each month or you can purchase from her shop or access through a paid membership.
-Has a Facebook group you can join too.
+She has a Facebook group you can join too.

 Styled Stock Society